rentifly/nilvalidator/README.md

 [![Go](https://github.com/rentifly/nilvalidator/actions/workflows/go.yml/badge.svg)](https://github.com/rentifly/nilvalidator/actions/workflows/go.yml)
 # nilvalidator

-`nilvalidator` is a minimalistic Go library for validating struct fields using the tag `nilvalidator:"notnil"`.
+`nilvalidator` is a minimalistic Go library for validating struct fields using the tag `nilvalidator:"required"`.

 It is useful for checking that required dependencies are not nil, especially during initialization.